The 1855 Annual Report of the Lighthouse Board contains the following appeal for a lighthouse on Fenwick Island:

 Speaking at the ceremony, eighty-nine-year-old Paul Pepper stated, “When I look at the lighthouse now, I sorta feel like I have been the manager or quarterback of our team of The Friends of Fenwick Island Lighthouse and we have just scored a big winning touchdown by convincing the State of Delaware to do a complete renovation job for us.
 This would not have happened if we had not all pulled together, donating our time, effort and money.
 I want to thank everybody . . .
 I am so happy.
 I just wish Dorothy could have lived to see this accomplished.
 She would have been thrilled.”

 Oliver H. Cropper succeeded Pepper as president of the Friends of the Fenwick Island Lighthouse in 1992 and helped raise more than $100,000 for the upkeep of the lighthouse.
 Cropper faithfully served as president for over fifteen years, until a “new” friends support group was formed in 2007 under the direction of Winnie Lewis, granddaughter of a former lighthouse keeper.
-Now, another generation of friends is gradually assuming the care and maintenance of the stately structure.
+Now, another generation of friends is responsible for the care and maintenance of the stately structure.